 4. Watch movies/ play games together

-Now there are websites like TwoSeven, that allow you to watch videos and stream shows at the same time with your partner.
-Choose a movie that you’ve both been keen on watching, grab a tub of popcorn, watch and chat while streaming.
+Now there are websites that allow you to watch videos and stream shows at the same time with your partner.
+Choose a movie that you’ve both been keen on watching, grab a tub of sea salt popcorn, and watch and chat while streaming.
 You can also play FIFA, snooker and other online games remotely.
 It’s a great way to have fun and spend some quality time together.

 5. Plan to see each other